 You now likely have two piles of clothing going, and here’s how I suggest they be handled.

 For those clothes you are getting rid of… Decide which clothing should be donated and which clothing should be sold.
 I like to sell clothing on eBay or at places like Buffalo Exchange where there are very few hurdles to cross, though the pay that I receive is not overwhelming either.
+Though I did just sell a soccer scarf and some Tory Burch ballet and earned a pretty penny.
+If I’m selling items, I usually find that I get the best luck if it’s some sort of designer name that people might be searching for online.

-With that in mind, most of my pieces go in the donation pile unless they are designer or of the very highest quality.
+Though, since much of my clothing is not brand name, most of my pieces go in the donation pile unless they are designer or of the very highest quality.

 Whatever you decide to do with each item, immediately put it in the appropriate bag and don’t look at it again.
 Getting rid of constantly seeing the piece in front of you will clear your mind of the clutter almost immediately.